roznet/remotestash/README.md

 You will need to have a linux or macos computer with [python3](https://www.python.org/) installed and with [zeroconf](https://pypi.org/project/zeroconf/) module available.

+### Linux/Debian

-On a debian system, it is likely that you will only need to do the following to install both python3, pip3 and zeroconf
+On a debian system, it is you can [install python3](https://docs.python-guide.org/starting/install3/linux/), pip3 and zeroconf as follows:

 ```
 sudo apt install python3 python3-pip